WGL-2024/WGL_repo_2024/AP-protocol.md

 ### Ack

+<mark> What is the point of using ACKs?
+If a packet is dropped the client gets notified, and the same happens if the drone crashes, making ACKs fundamentally useless.
+Consider removing them or finding an actual usage </mark>

 If a drone receives a Message and can forward it to the next hop, it also sends an Ack to the client.

 ```rust